 The Camembert Skewers in the Deep-Fried chapter were quite the addictive treat.
 Wedges of Camembert cheese are skewered and coated in a breadcrumb mixture before deep-frying.
 The rind and breadcrumb coating hold in the delicious, melted cheese.

 I especially loved the Ramen with Spicy Ground Pork Dipping Sauce.
 Fresh Chinese noodles are topped with hard-boiled eggs, blanched bean sprouts, and green onions.
 The addition of doubanjiang (tobanjan, chili bean sauce) gives the pork dipping sauce a spicy kick.
-My local grocery store usually has fresh noodles, but of course they happened to be out when I was picking up ingredients for this meal.
-I ended up preparing my own which made the dish even more incredible.

 The Soy Sauce Bruschetta was the easiest recipe of all!
 A baguette is sliced, baked until dried, then brushed with soy sauce and sprinkled with sugar before baking until golden.

 The Real Japanese Izakaya Cookbook is a great pick for those interested in Japanese cuisine and tapas-style eats.
 You will find classic recipes along with exciting new twists on old favorites.
 Most are designed to come together easily with serving size ranging from 1-4 people.

 Some ingredients may require a trip to a Japanese market such as mirin, sake, pork belly, umeboshi, Shio koji, yuzu, shiso leaves, Chinese yam, silken tofu, nori seaweed paste, Japanese cucumber, Japanese eggplants, mizuna, lotus root, konnyaku, somen noodles, shishito peppers, aonori seaweed powder, yamatoimo, natto, shichimi togarashi, and negi.